mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 raidz1 protects me if one disk fails.
 If two or more drives fail at once, I'll suffer data loss.

-Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), the average failure rate of each disk is only 0.5-4% per year.
+Based on [Backblaze's stats](https://www.backblaze.com/blog/backblaze-hard-drive-stats-for-2020/), the average failure rate of each disk is 0.5-4% per year.
 Naively, the probability of two disks failing at once would seem vanishingly small.
 But disks aren't statistically independent.
 If one disk fails, the odds of another disk failing are much higher if it's the same model, from the same manufacturing batch, and it spent its life in the same environment processing a similar workload.
 Given this, I did what I could to reduce the risk of concurrent disk failures.

 I chose two different models of disk from two different manufacturers.
 To reduce the chances of getting disks in the same manufacturing batch, I bought the disks from different vendors.
 I can't say how much this matters, but it didn't increase costs significantly, so why not?